 THTR 331 Theatre History I: Origins to 1660 (3 sem. hrs.)
-A survey of world theatre history, this course begins with the Greeks and concludes with the seventeenth century work of the English Renaissance theatre, continental Neo-classical theatre, and Asian classical theatre at the time of Chikamatsu.
-Students also read representative period plays, read theory and criticism of each period, and attend classic theatre performances.
+Theatre History I instils in students the knowledge that to understand the present and prepare for the future, they must first come to terms with the past by engaging in methodical research of archival documents and artifacts from the early years of European and Asian Theatre.
+In training students to grasp the intimate relation between past events, present circumstances, and future possibilities, this mode of inquiry equips them to apply that past to theatre practice and to become engaged, socially responsible citizens.
+It also teaches students that all accounts of past events are shaped by the interpretive practices of the historian, enabling them to detect and interrogate the ideological dimension of historiography.
 NB: Attendance at theatre performances is required.
 Not offered every year.
 See department chair.
 Prerequisite(s): THTR 130, SAMC 111 and 112.
 (0-0; 3-0) THTR 332 Theatre History II: 1660 to the Present (3 sem. hrs.)
-A survey of world theatre history, this course examines the development of modern theatre through the eighteenth, nineteenth, and twentieth centuries, concluding with the contemporary international theatre of the early 21st century.
-It includes special sessions on the history of Canadian theatre and the international development of opera and dance as theatre art forms.
+Theatre History II instils in students the knowledge that to understand the present and prepare for the future, they must first come to terms with the past by engaging in methodical research of archival documents and artifacts of the modern and contemporary eras.
+In training students to grasp the intimate relation between past events, present circumstances, and future possibilities, this mode of inquiry equips them to apply that past to theatre practice and to become engaged, socially responsible citizens.
+It also teaches students that all accounts of past events are shaped by the interpretive practices of the historian, enabling them to detect and interrogate the ideological dimension of historiography.
 NB: Attendance at theatre performances is required.
 Not offered every year.
 See department chair.
 Prerequisite(s): THTR 130, SAMC 111 and 112.
 (0-0; 3-0) THTR 341 Shakespeare I (3 sem. hrs.)
 An intensive study of selected works by William Shakespeare situated in their Elizabethan and Jacobean contexts.
 Works studied may include the sonnets, the history plays, Henry IV and Henry V; the comedies, A Midsummer Night's Dream and As You Like It; the problem play, Measure for Measure; and the tragedies, Romeo and Juliet, Julius Caesar, and Macbeth.
 NB: Not offered every semester.
-See department chair.
-Cross-listed: ENGL 351.
+See department chair Cross-listed: ENGL 351.